QuestNetwork/qd-messages-ts/README.md

 - Ban Channel Participants By Generating New Channel Names (ask representatives for new name, refuse banned participants

 **0.9.5**
-- Gifs
+- GIFs
 - Stickers
-- Reactions (react to messages with emojis, gifs and stickers)
+- Reactions (react to messages with emojis, GIFs and stickers)
 - AES Encrypt Invite Tokens
 - AutoSave And P2P Sync For Message History Tree
 - Export Message Histories